FlagAI-Open/Aquila2/README.md

 <br><br>

+## Application

+This is a idea that uses langchain to implement a question-answer application based on local knowledge base.
+The goal is to build a knowledge base question-answer solution that is friendly to Chinese-English bilingual scenarios, can support open source models, and can run offline.
+This project relies on the open source LLM and Embedding models supported by BAAI, which can realize offline private deployment of all open source models.
+The project can be found in https://github.com/FlagAI-Open/Aquila2/tree/main/examples .

+<br><br>

 ## Long-Context Understanding

 AquilaChat2-34B-16K is built on Aquila2-34B, processed by positional coding interpolation and SFT on 200k high-quality long text conversations dataset to extend the effective context window.
 We tested the model four Chinese and English long text quiz and summarization tasks from [LongBench](https://github.com/THUDM/LongBench).
 The evaluation results show that AquilaChat2-34B-16K reaches the leading level of open source long text models, close to GPT-3.5-16k.